Industries

 Overview Products

-From green leaf to full flavor – the right equipment for every step
+From green leaf to full flavor – the right equipment for every step Process Equipment

 Processing tobacco is a complex operation: it involves turning green tobacco leaves into high-quality final products that meet your standards and specifications.
 Our machinery and equipment ensure maximum efficiency and excellent quality, at every stage of the process.